BKR-dev/windowed-safari/README.md

 - Clone the repo
 - The development project for Xcode is `windowed-safari-app` and open it in Xcode.
-- Contributions and PRs are definitely welcome to make it better for Safari
+- Contributions and PRs are welcome to make it better for Safari.

 > [!NOTE]
-> The released extension is signed with my own Apple Developer ID without any verification from Apple Developer Program.
+> The released extension is signed with my own Apple Developer ID without any verification from the Apple Developer Program.
 So it won't show up in the Apple Extension Gallery - App Store.
 It would be great if someone can help me to sign the extension with a verified Apple Developer ID to distribute it in the App Store.
-Please contact me if you are willing to help. :bowtie:
+Please get in touch with me if you are willing to help. :bowtie:

 ## Credits